Dean-Rough/sylo/DIRECTORY_STRUCTURE.md

 ## 3. `apps/ai-chat-core/` (Python FastAPI AI Chat Core Service)

-This directory will house the Python FastAPI service responsible for AI logic, OpenAI interactions, and potentially direct Supabase communication for chat history and AI-related settings (though this might be centralized via `api-main` in the future).
-It will be called by the `apps/api-main/` (NestJS) application when AI functionalities are required.
+This directory houses the Python FastAPI service responsible for AI logic, OpenAI interactions, and potentially direct Supabase communication for chat history and AI-related settings (though this might be centralized via `api-main` in the future).
+It is called by the `apps/api-main/` (NestJS) application when AI functionalities are required.

 ```
 apps/ai-chat-core/